Brad14t/Splunk-Learning/README.md

 * Define role-based permissions for knowledge objects

 There are 3 main types: Private (default)(User created), Specific App (Power and Admin user), and All Apps (Admin User)

+# Splunk: Zero to Power User

+**Module 2:**

+Components of Splunk:

+* `Forwarder` - Sender of data, lives on the machine, feeds raw data to indexer

+* `Indexer` - Processes data, stores events

+* `Search Head` - Executes the searches, interfface for searching indexers, craft SPL

+Types of installations of Splunk:

+* `Standalone` - single instance, or all in one.
+(Downloading splunk on your computer)

+* `Basic` - use forwarders on remote machine

+* `Multi-Instance` - seperation of the search head, forwarders and indexers

+* `Clustering` - or having a 1 for 1 replica search heads and a minimum of 3 search heads (use `Deployer` to manage cluster).
+Same with indexers, replicates mean if 1 goes down the others have the data.